rodydavis/static-site-file-based-routing/README.md

 If a `<slot>` is added it will replace the content with the child pages in the directory, otherwise it will append to the end of the body.

+### Nested Layouts

+The layout chain will be the following for the given route `/about/`:

+1. `example/about/index.html`
+2. `example/about/layout.html`
+3. `example/layout.html`

 ## CSS and JS

 Any css or js files in the target folder will be copied to the build folder.

+## Assets

+Any assets in the `public` folder will be copied to the build folder.

+There is an option to pass multiple directories to the `public` option.